BurningMUD/burningmud.github.io/maps/index.markdown

 ## Text Maps
 A cartographer in each Temple City such as Karandras or Sundhaven can sell you maps for the city itself and the surrounding areas.
 Make sure to visit them on your travels!
 A Temple City is any city that contains a temple which may be used as a starting point when you login to the game or after you die.
 Learn more about [Temple Cities](../help.markdown).

-Check [Player Sites](../player_sites.markdown) for extensive text maps created by the players.
+Check [Community](../community.markdown) for extensive text maps created by the players.

 * * *